Liège International Exposition (1930)

 The exhibition was not considered a great success.
-Attracting six million visitors, the organizers had anticipated ten to twelve million.
+Attracting six million visitors, the organisers had anticipated ten to twelve million.
 Attendance was cut by the economy, bad weather and public indifference.
-The exhibition resulted in a modest fiscal loss for the organizers and the city.
+The exhibition resulted in a modest fiscal loss for the organisers and the city.
 Vestiges of the exposition included a new airport and train station, control of the Meuse, the commencement of the Albert Canal and the Pont de Coronmeuse, as well as reconstruction of places damaged during the war.